Table of Contents

 - Officers must agree to remain on active duty for at least two years upon completion of a TA course

 - Evaluated Degree Plan or a SOCMAR is required

 - FIRST-TIME TA USERS – must have completed the Financial Mgmt MCI – (Course IDMCIZ3420GZ).

 Passing Grades Required – Or You May Have to Reimburse the Marine Corps

 Each military branch requires its members to successfully complete courses paid for using Tuition Assistance funds.
 Successful course completion is defined as a grade of “C” or higher for undergraduate courses, a “B” or higher for graduate courses, and a “Pass” for “Pass/Fail” courses.

 Reimbursement will also be required for students who receive an “I” grade not completed within 6 months or the educational institution’s deadline.

 Contact your Tuition Assistance administrator regarding what happens if you receive a “W” for Withdrawal from the course.
 Each branch handles these differently.
 (Some branches will provide a waiver if the member is forced to withdraw from the course due to a mobilization or other military assignment).

 Thoughts on Marine Corps TA Eligibility and Restrictions

-Overall, there are some limitations to the program, but none that are difficult to achieve if you are in good standing, and none that are unreasonable.
-If you are in the Marines, I encourage you too look into this benefit.
+Overall, there are some limitations to the program, but none that are difficult to achieve if you are in good standing and none that are unreasonable.
+If you are in the Marines, I encourage you to consider this benefit.
 This is one of the best deals going.